engineerrep/HeyYa-Dating-App/README.md

 # HeyYa: Dating with Selfie Video
-A dating app that user should upload selfie video as profile element.
+HeyYa is a dating app which users must upload a selfie video.
+Through selfie video authentication, it is guaranteed that all users are real.

 # How it works?
 You can check our online product in google: https://play.google.com/store/apps/details?id=com.heyyateam.heyya